excaliburne/Selenium_test_stanwood/README.md

 ## Test cases

 - Test valid registration
-- Test if any product/element is present on page inside a category.
+- Test if any product is displayed after a category has been clicked.
 Additional check of a second item.
-- Test if all sidebar links are working
+- Test if all links in sidebar (even subcategories) are working

 ## Requirements